nabhmehta/Python-3/README.md

-# Python-3
+# Python 3

 Python codes and notes for practice and learning

 As part of my M.S.
-Business Analytics curriculum at University of Texas at Dallas(2019-2021) I practiced and worked on Python 3 based projects.
+Business Analytics curriculum at University of Texas at Dallas(2019-2021) with focus on Data Science and Data Engineering Tracks I will be practicing and posting my work on GitHub for anyone who wants to refer or review my work.
-I like to share my knowledge and collaborate with people, which is the reason I'm here updating and posting my notebooks on GitHub.
-If it has been useful to you then please download my public notes for your learnings.

-Let me know how your journey has been while using these materials.
+This work is mainly carried out on Anaconda Data Science Platform

 #Cheers!!